RemiJu/Process_Journal/README.md

 Also been thinking of fairy tales a lot and possible ways to integrate them into this game.

 Wonder if I can make the soldier and extra tank version for next week.

+# Jan 15 - Jan 21

+As we were discussing lights and the TANKS! unity game in general I came up with some ideas about what to play around with.
+Simple things like adding a sort of day night cycle to the game in which the sun/ light just moves over the area and out to represent the course of day and night, maybe adding lamp objects that turn on at night time.

+As continuation to my puzzle ideas from last week I decided it'd be interesting if rather than the tank having a flash light theplayer can only see the environment based on the bullet emission to navigate an area.
+Or the tank shoots some form of Light rounds that illuminate an area for a while after they explode or remain where they land emmitting light for things like platforming and such.
+Need to work on the exit and enter tank script for the little soldier I modelled for my unfinished idea.

+In regards to camera I thought mainly of having it change depending on whether the player is in the tank or out.
+Hard to come up with other ideas, except maybe changing from orthographic to dynamic/regular 3D camera to solve environmental puzzles that otherwise couldn't be solved.
+Maybe even a First person mode that can be accessed through key press to examine other things.
+Need to research this further.